-The theatrical cut of “Batman vs Superman” feels like it’s about twenty minutes too long, which why I’m surprised to find that a three hour, extended version of this movie exists.
-Batman, Superman and their respective character arcs are the best aspects of this movie (as they ought to be), along with the overall tone of the film, while the rest of the movie is bogged down by an incredibly miscast Lex Luthor and several forced attempts at setting up a franchise (which stretch the movie too thin) that ultimately led nowhere worthwhile.
-At the end of the day, my feelings about “Batman vs Superman” are mixed.
+All in all, “Batman v.
+Superman” is a mixed bag, with more good elements than bad elements.
+Batman, Superman and their respective character arcs are easily the best aspects of this movie (as they should be), along with the overall tone of the film, while the rest of the movie is bogged down by an incredibly miscast Lex Luthor and several forced attempts at setting up a franchise that wind up stretching the movie too thin.

 * Movies and TV shows really need to stop having characters scream in slow motion.
 It always looks silly.